Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

-\begin{theorem} If the network is series-parallel, and agents have homogeneous disutilities of trip sharing, then a strategyproof market equilibrium $\(\xopt, \pdag, \tolldag\)$ exists, and the equilibrium utility vector is $\udag$.
+\begin{theorem} If the network is series-parallel, and agents have homogeneous capacity sharing disutilities, then a strategyproof market equilibrium $\(\xopt, \pdag, \tolldag\)$ exists, and the equilibrium utility vector is $\udag$.
 Moreover, given any other market equilibrium $\(\xopt, \popt, \tollopt\)$,

 \end{theorem}

 Theorem \ref{theorem:strategyproof} shows that there exists a market equilibrium that can be implemented by platforms in a centralized manner -- agents report their private preference parameters to the platform, and the platform mediates the market on the agents' behalf.
 Our result shows that the platform has to implement the equilibrium that maximizes agents' utilities in order to ensure that agents will not lie about their preferences.